kyleruss/personal-site/README.md

 This personal portfolio project aimed to highlight my open-source projects, blog posts and info about myself.
 Notable features include a single-page mobile freindly UI, repository fetching with Github API, Blog post commenting with social media account authorization and SMTP contacting.
 There is also a fully fledged admin panel with features including management of users, blog posts, RSS feeds, repositories, site modes, social media and website statistics
 Built with C#/.NET and MSSQL on the backend and jQuery, Sass, HTML + Bootstrap on the frontend.
-To view a live version of the website please see [kylejoerussell.com](kylejoerussell.com)
+To view a live version of the website see [www.kylejoerussell.com](http://www.kylejoerussell.com)

 ## Previews